transientskp/tkp/documentation/source/database/assoc.rst

 use just two bands for illustration, but in practice several could be involved.

+When considering multiple frequency bands, the same association procedure, based only on position, as described above, is employed.
+However, extra care must be taken to ensure that the commutative nature of association is preserved.

 Intra-Band One-to-One Association
 +++++++++++++++++++++++++++++++++

 .. graphviz:: assoc/one2one.multiband.dot

-In the simplest case, each measurement undergoes a pair of one-to-one
-associations: one with the next measurement of the same source in the same band, and one with the simultaneous meaurement taken in a different band.
-A single entry in the ``runningcatalog`` table result, which we label :math:`L_1`, but for which two average fluxes are calculated:
+In the simplest case, a one-to-one association is made between each measurement and an entry in the ``runningcatalog`` table.
+A single lightcurve results, which we label :math:`L_1`, but for which two average fluxes are
-:math:`\overline{f_{1\cdots{}4}}` in band 1 and
+calculated: :math:`\overline{f_{1\cdots{}4}}` in band 1 and
 :math:`\overline{f_{5\cdots{}8}}` in band 2.

 Intra-Band One-to-Many Association